lu-cs-sde/codeprober/README.md

 ## Compatibility

 To use CodeProber, you must have a compiler or analyzer that follows certain conventions.
 Any tool built using [JastAdd](https://jastadd.cs.lth.se/web/) follow these conventions automatically.
-Support for non-JastAdd tools (and formalizing the conventions) is planned future work.
+Support for non-JastAdd tools (and formalizing the conventions) is planned future work (also, see 'I didn't use JastAdd' below).

 Even if you built your tool with JastAdd, there are ~2 lines of code you need to add.
 In your main java file, add the following declaration: